 5. Use Epics To Coordinate Multiple Teams

-Epics can be very useful to coordinate work across multiple agile software development teams.
-Combining work for multiple product teams in a single epic allows you to break down the reporting per team and monitor progress overall.
+Epics can be very useful to coordinate chunks of work across multiple agile software development teams.
+Combining work for multiple product teams in a single epic allows you to break down the reporting per team and track progress overall.

 6. Include Success Metrics

 When defining an epic it is worthwhile thinking about what success metric can be associated with it.
-Ultimately all product work serves to deliver customer value to end-users.
+Ultimately all product deliverables serve to bring value to end-users.
 Including a success metric in your epic means that development team members and stakeholders all understand what you are trying to achieve with this piece of work.

 Some companies use OKRs to set quarterly goals.
-Referencing an OKR metric in an epic is an excellent way to tie an epic back to the business goals.
+Referencing an OKR metric in an epic is an excellent way to tie an epic back to the business objectives.

 7. Make Epics Flexible In Scope